MDAnalysis/MDAKits/docs/source/makingakit.rst

 	mamba env update --name rmsfkit -f requirements.yaml

 before once again running `make html`.
-Refeshing the RMSF documentation will now show a properly formatted citation using the information in the bibtex file.
+Refreshing the RMSF documentation will now show a properly formatted citation using the information in the bibtex file.

 Deploying the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Log into `Read the Docs <https://readthedocs.org>`__ and navigate to the
+Log into `Read the Docs <read the docs_>`_ and navigate to the
 dashboard.
 Click the "Import a Project" button and find the repository in the
 list.
 Click the "+" and confirm that the name, URL, and default branch are
 correct.